1971, All Michigan Courts and U.S. District Court for the Western District of Michigan.

 J.D.
 1971, University of Michigan Law School.
 Graduated Cum Laude (in the top 15% of the class).

 B.A.
 1962, Western Michigan University; Major - History; Minors - Political Science and Psychology.

 Engaged in the general practice of law from 1971-1985 including criminal defense, juvenile law, divorce and child custody, contract law, wills and probate, commercial litigation, general civil litigation, and extensive personal injury litigation including plaintiff and some defense.

-Since 1985, practice has been limited to plaintiff serious personal injury including car accidents, truck accidents, motorcycle accidents, Michigan no-fault claims, farm injuries, construction injuries, traumatic brain injuries, spinal cord injuries, and wrongful death claims.
+Since 1985, practice has specialized in plaintiff serious personal injury cases including car accidents, truck accidents, motorcycle accidents, Michigan no-fault claims, farm injuries, construction injuries, traumatic brain injuries, spinal cord injuries, and wrongful death claims.